-Subject to the Regulations and the disclosures as made under the Section "How the Scheme will allocate its Assets", the corpus of the Scheme can be invested in any (but not exclusive) of the following securities/ instruments:
+Subject to the Regulations and the disclosure as made under the section "How the Scheme will allocate its assets":

+The corpus of the Scheme will be invested in equity shares and in equity related securities as well as in debt and money market instruments.
+Subject to the Regulations, the corpus of the Scheme can be invested in any (but not exclusively) of the following securities:
-- a) Equity and equity related securities and warrants carrying the right to obtain equity shares. - b) Securities created and issued by the Central and State Governments and/or repos/reverse repos in such Government Securities as may be permitted by RBI (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills) - c) Securities guaranteed by the Central and State Governments (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills) - d) Debt securities issued by domestic Government agencies and statutory bodies, which may or may not carry a Central/State Government guarantee

-Corporate debt securities (of both public and private sector undertakings)

-- f) Securities issued by banks (both public and private sector) as permitted by SEBI from time to time and development financial institutions - g) Money market instruments as permitted by SEBI/RBI - h) Non-convertible part of convertible securities - i) Securitised Debt - i) Any other domestic fixed income securities as permitted by RBI/ SEBI - k) Derivative instruments like Stock / Index Futures, Stock / Index Options and such other derivative instruments permitted by SEBI. - I) ADRs / GDRs / Foreign Debt Securities as permitted by Reserve Bank of India and Securities and Exchange Board of India.

-- m) Units of Mutual Fund Schemes

-- n) Units issued by REITs and INVITs

-- o) Repo transactions in corporate debt securities

-- p) Preference shares

-- q) Any other security as may be permitted by SEBI/ RBI, subject to approval from SEBI / RBI as required.
+- a) Equity and equity related securities including convertible bonds and debentures and warrants carrying the right to obtain equity shares. - b) Securities created and issued by the Central and State Governments and/or repos/reverse repos in such Government Securities as may be permitted by RBI (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills) - c) Securities guaranteed by the Central and State Governments (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills) - d) Debt securities issued by domestic Government agencies and statutory bodies, which may or may not carry a Central/State Government guarantee - e) Corporate debt securities (of both public and private sector undertakings) - f) Obligations or Securities issued by banks (both public and private sector) including term deposits as permitted by SEBI / RBI from time to time and development financial institutions - g) Money market instruments as permitted by SEBI/RBI - h) Securitised Debt - i) The non-convertible part of convertible securities - j) Any other domestic fixed income securities - k) Derivative instruments like Interest Rate Swaps, Forward Rate Agreements, Stock / Index Futures, Exchange Traded Commodity Derivatives and such other derivative instruments permitted by SEBI from time to time. - ADRs / GDRs / Foreign Securities as permitted by Reserve Bank of India and Securities and Exchange Board of India - m) Units of Real Estate Investment Trust ('REITs') & Infrastructure Investment Trust ('InvITs') - n) Gold and Gold related instruments - o) Repo transactions in corporate debt securities - p) Preference shares - q) Any other security as may be permitted by SEBI.